vinterly/vinterly/README.md

 - 👋 Hi, I’m @vinterly, a computer science student.
 - 👀 I’m interested in pretty much everything.
-- 🏫 Last semester I looked into the fundamentals of web programming - both front-end and back-end
+- 🏫 Last semester I used Go to simulate and learn about operating systems, and investigated software security.
-- 🌱 This semester I'll be learning systems programming with Go, software security, algorithms and data structures.
+- 🌱 This semester I'm learning about databases, networks (following Cisco NetAcademy) and statistics with R.
 - 📫 How to reach me: @JustVinterly on Twitter, or just message me here.

 <!---